opentrng/opentrng.github.io/docs/emulator.md

 ![100MHz noisy ring oscillator periods distribution (fs)](/assets/images/rodistribution.png)

 By default, the thermal and flicker noise amplitude coefficients, `a1` and `a2`, are calibrated for a ring oscillator operating at 100 MHz on a Xilinx Artix-7 FPGA.
 Optionally, these coefficients can be customized to define a specific thermal and flicker noise model.
-For example, using measured coefficients from a 500 MHz ring oscillator fabricated on a 28nm industrial FD-SOI (Fully Depleted [Silicon on Insulator](https://en.wikipedia.org/wiki/Silicon_on_insulator)) process:
+For example, using coefficients from a 500 MHz ring oscillator measured on a 28nm industrial FD-SOI (Fully Depleted [Silicon on Insulator](https://en.wikipedia.org/wiki/Silicon_on_insulator)) technology node:

 ```
 $ python ro.py -size 10e6 -freq 100e6 -a1 1.334e-14 -a2 7.985e-09 ro.txt